friedkeenan/tfm-secrets-leaker/README.md

 - Nekodancer
 - Fortoresse

-Dead Maze has a client verification template, however it should not be ciphered when used.
-Additionally it includes the bottom 16 bits of the `getTimer()` function in the data, but I don't believe that matters for our purposes.

-The rest of the games do not have client verification templates, and thus none will be traced out.
+Transformice and Dead Maze are the only games that have client verification templates.
+And so for the others, no client verification template will be traced out.

 To obtain the secrets to a particular game, its name should be supplied to the `game` loader parameter.
 For instance, here is how you would do so using the `leak-secrets.py` script: